JasonChou0219/test/docs/source/05_Software_Architecture.rst

 Frontend
 =========

+To-Do:
+- Which framework is used and what technology is it based on?
+- Used interface design guidelines and why? mat design
+- used programming languages
-Angular, material design, long term support, industry standard,  written in TypeScript (JavaScript compatible),
+- Include: Angular, material design, long term support, industry standard,  written in TypeScript (JavaScript compatible),

-Create documentation of frontend API automatically using sphinx.